Wondering how you might organise elder care to fit everything in? Need some time saving tips? Read on…

-You will already be on top of things (just), but bringing another adult into your life needs a rethink and a rejig.
+You’ll already be on top of things (just), but bringing another adult into your life needs a rethink and a rejig.
 You’ll be OK, but everyone will need to make adjustments.

 I know now that I was naive about what caring actually entails and about how care changes over time.
 For example, when Marj first moved in, even though she tired easily, she was able to walk around relatively easily with a stick or frame.
 So physical support wasn’t an immediate priority in the early days of our cohabitation.

 However, what I totally underestimated was the impact a new person in our household would have on ‘family admin’.
-Meaning additional doctor, hairdresser, banking, optician, audiology, dentist, chiropodist and later on social services, domiciliary care companies and workers, occupational therapist, equipment delivery appointments etc…. let alone new or different shopping and fun/social appointments.
+Meaning additional doctor, hairdresser, banking, optician, audiology, dentist, chiropodist and later on social services, domiciliary care companies and workers, occupational therapist, equipment delivery appointments etc, let alone new or different shopping and fun/social appointments.

 First there is the challenge that the time of day when Marj has most energy, I will likely be at work.
 The second challenge is that where I or the rest of the family might want to, say, have our haircut, may not be Marj’s preference.
 Thirdly, there are physical access challenges, as anyone trying to wrangle a heavy wheelchair knows (yes, even nowadays).

 III) I bought a ‘Marj’ calendar (marked ‘1’ in photo), with room for notes.
 We keep it on Marj’s kitchen worktop.
-That way all visitors can make their own appointment entries and everyone involved in Marj’s care can see what is planned and when, including holidays or nights off/cover.
+That way all visitors can make their own appointment entries and everyone involved in Marj’s care can see what’s planned and when, including holidays or nights off/cover.
 It’s a rudimentary method of communication in this age of tech, but it’s effective.

 IV) I also have an open exercise book (marked ‘8’ in photo), where any visitor can log their visit and what happened during their time with Marj.
 This has become Marj’s care ‘Log Book’.
-This is extra useful now that Marj is less mobile and a little forgetful about recent events.
+This is even more useful now that Marj is less mobile and a little forgetful about recent events.
 We can keep track of physical needs like hydration, meals and illness as well as social visits.

-What systems do you use, we’re all ears.
+What systems do you use?
+We’re all ears.

 PS, in case you were wondering about the other items in the photo: